How to choose the correct Electronic Speed Controller (ESC)? – Part 6

 We need to follow a specific procedure in order to get therequired motor.
 Refer to the following flowchart for that :

-Assuming electronic components :
+Assuming electronic components:

 • Most of the components (motors, ESC, battery, etc) have their weight within a fixed range.
 And note that, you DON’T have to be very specific and exact for this.
-We need an approximate weight of aircraft.
+We need an approximate weight of the aircraft.

 It is advised to use BLDC (Brushless DC motors) due to :